needle-mirror/com.unity.netcode/Documentation~/rpcs.md

 This will generate all the code you need for serialization and deserialization as well as registration of the RPC.

-## Sending and recieving commands
+## Sending and receiving commands

 To complete the example, you must create some entities to send and recieve the commands you created.
 To send the command you need to create an entity and add the command and the special component [SendRpcCommandRequestComponent](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.SendRpcCommandRequestComponent.html) to it.
 This component has a member called `TargetConnection` that refers to the remote connection you want to send this command to.

 > [!NOTE]
 > If `TargetConnection` is set to `Entity.Null` you will broadcast the message.
 On a client you don't have to set this value because you will only send to the server.